fconstancias/metabaRpipe/README.md

 # Process your data with the `metabaRpipe` pipeline:

 Everything is now ready to analyse your raw data.
-We will from the terminal using `Rscripts`, enabling you to run the pipeline and generate a phyloseq object from raw sequencing data using one single command.
+We can use `Rscripts` from the terminal -or an HPLC cluster- enabling you to run the pipeline and generate a `phyloseq` object directly from the raw sequencing data and using one single command.

 * First, activate the dedicated conda environment: